 What can psychiatrists in the US do to better prepare themselves and their patients for potential natural disasters?
-Dr Armen Goenjian, research psychiatrist at the David Geffen School of Medicine at University of California, Los Angeles, answers that question and more in this Psychiatric Times exclusive.
+A research psychiatrist answers that question and more in this Psychiatric Times exclusive.

 War, natural disasters, interpersonal violence, and other causes of trauma continue to plague our world.
 As a result, epidemiological studies have found worldwide lifetime prevalence rates for posttraumatic stress disorder as high as 20.4% for women and 8.2% for men.1 To help prevent and treat the negative consequences of trauma, psychiatry continues to not only study the consequences of trauma, but also the genetic and psychosocial influences on developing PTSD.